A Wildlife Rehabilitator’s Guide To Mites And Lice On Birds And Mammals – And How To Eliminate Them

 Sevin® & Generic Brands of 5% Carbaryl

-Carbaryl is a traditional agricultural insecticide that has been around since 1958.
+Carbaryl its generic name, is a traditional agricultural insecticide that has been around since 1958.
 A major ecological advantage of carbaryl is that it breaks down rapidly in the environment when exposed to moisture or sunlight.
 For many years, carbaryl was the standard shampoo treatment for human head lice.
 However over the years some human lice have become resistant to it.
 Carbaryl has a very low toxicity for birds and mammals.
 It still shows up on the NHS list of available head louse shampoos in the UK, but I believe that is an error.
 Scientists measure toxicity to a compound in a measurement called LD50.
 Applied to the skin of rats, even 5000 mg/kg had an LD50 of zero.
-Long-term exposure risk also appears to be minimal. ( read here ).
+Long-term exposure risk also appears to be minimal. (read here).
 But despite that, the FDA decided that 4% pyrethrum and piperonyl Butoxide (as found in Nix® or Rid® louse shampoos) are safer options than carbaryl and no longer allows carbaryl in products intended for human use.

 For many years, I have mixed 5% garden carbaryl powder (eg Sevin™ Dust) with an equal amount of corn starch to obtain a 2.5% carbaryl mixture.
 A single powering with that mixture eliminates chewing lice on pelicans and sea birds; and fleas on opossums and raccoons.
-That mixture is equally effective in eliminating feather mites on wild songbirds ( passerine birds), owls and raptors.
+That mixture is equally effective in eliminating feather mites on wild songbirds (passerine birds), owls and raptors.
 I apply it with a salt shaker.
 Of course after the treatment everyone need to be moved to non-contaminated cages.
 The half-life of carbaryl on birds is about 16 days.

 I hesitates to suggest that you do what I do because all powders are easily inhaled.
 You might want to consider the next product, spinosad, instead